Africa and the Global Atlantic World Conference

 Information about call for proposals will be released in March 2019

 Information about the April 2018 Conference

-The Department of Pan-African Studies at Kent State University will hold its fourth biennial Africa and the Global Atlantic World Conference on April 12th and 13th, 2018.
-This year's conference focuses on intersectionalities between approaches to resistance that various communities have historically deployed to confront systemic forms of dominance.
+The Department of Pan-African Studies at Kent State University held its fourth biennial Africa and the Global Atlantic World Conference on April 12th and 13th, 2018.
+The conference focused on intersectionalities between approaches to resistance that various communities have historically deployed to confront systemic forms of dominance.

-This year's Keynote Speaker will be Professor Linda James Myers, Director of the AAAS Community Extension Center, College of Arts and Sciences, and Faculty of the Department of African American and African Studies at Ohio State University.
+Professor Linda James Myers, served as the Keynote speaker for the April 2018 conference.
+She currently serves as the Director of the AAAS Community Extension Center, College of Arts and Sciences, and Faculty of the Department of African American and African Studies at Ohio State University.
 Professor Myers specializes in psychology and culture; moral and spiritual identity development; healing practices and psychotherapeutic processes; and intersections of race, gender, and class.